aftersound/weave/docs/an-extensible-config-driven-codec-micro-framework.md

 - data processing job framework
 - data loader framework
 - data service framework

 The objective is to enable applications built on top of such frameworks to be able to handle data, whose schema can only be known at runtime, or better to be known at runtime.

-It is built on top of [CAP component structure](https://aftersound.github.io/weave/control-actor-product-component-structure), so it is highly extensible and completely config driven.
+It is built on top of [CAP component structure](https://aftersound.github.io/weave/control-actor-product-component-structure), which makes codec system highly extensible and completely config driven.

-Let's take a look at an example to see how this codec micro-framework works and how it could enable applications to have very dynamic config-driven behavior with regard to data codec at runtime.
+Let's look into an example to see how this codec micro-framework works and how it could enable applications to have very dynamic config-driven behavior with regard to data codec at runtime.

 ## An example